mwbowers/mwbowers.github.io/reference/datagate-client/as400program-class-dispose-method.md

 The **As400Program** class implements the <span>IDisposable</span> interface.
 Currently **As400Program** does not directly use unmanaged resources therefore this implementation of <span> **Dispose** </span> has no effect.

 This method is provided for future enhancements.
-To maintain compatibility with future DCS releases, it is recommended that you call the **Dispose** method when your program’s use of **As400Program** is complete (prior to finalization).
+To maintain compatibility with future DG releases, it is recommended that you call the **Dispose** method when your program’s use of **As400Program** is complete (prior to finalization).
 ## Requirements

 **Namespace:** [ASNA.DataGate.Client](datagate-client-namespace.html)